NikolaiT/incolumitas/content/pages/botOrNot.md

 > 4G/LTE mobile proxies are so powerful that they render traditional IP bans completely useless, this is thanks to a new technology used by mobile carriers called CGNAT.
 Carrier Grade Network Address Translation is a very simple concept that means your current IP is being shared by hundreds if not thousands of real people.
 Websites know this very well and they know if they ban a single IP they could ban hundreds of real users.
 (Source: [proxidize.com/full-guide/](https://proxidize.com/full-guide/))

-*TCP/IP Fingerprinting*
+*- TCP/IP Fingerprinting -*

 Another less known aspect when it comes to bot detection is TCP/IP fingerprints.
 Because many operating systems have a unique TCP/IP fingerprint (for example, the `window size` and `MTU` differ among some operating systems), it is possible to make a very educated guess about the OS of the host that is communicating with a server based solely on the first incoming SYN packet. [p0f3](https://lcamtuf.coredump.cx/p0f3/) is probably the most used passive TCP/IP fingerprinting tool out there.

 Why is this relevant for bot detection?

 The reason is obvious: Many bot programmers are using proxy services to switch and hide their real IP address.
-However, when you configure your browser fingerprint to look like an iPhone, but the TCP SYN packet signature looks like it belongs to a Linux operating system, then there are only two explanations for that:
+However, when you configure your browser fingerprint to look like an iPhone, but the TCP SYN packet signature looks like it belongs to a Linux operating system, then there are only two possible explanations for that:

 1. Traffic comes from an legitimate iPhone user that uses a VPN/Proxy
 2. A malicious bot programmer forgot to spoof their TCP/IP fingerprint (or more accurate: the proxy server in between)

 This is a technique that potentially leads to many false positives.
-Therefore, it may be used in a more heuristic way such as: *On a normal day, 5% of my visitors use a VPN/Proxy, but since two hours, there are 40% of all users suddenly using some new kind of TCP/IP fingerprint.
+Therefore, it may be used in a more heuristic way such as:

+*On a normal day, 5% of my visitors use a VPN/Proxy, but since two hours, there are 40% of all users suddenly using some new kind of TCP/IP fingerprint.
 Let's block that traffic and let's see if someone complains ;)*

 **3. Automation Frameworks**